zdenek-vostrel/SZDpage/page/docs/szd1/doors.md

 # The three door problem

 The "three door problem," commonly known as the Monty Hall problem, is a probability puzzle based on a game show scenario.
-Here's how it works:
+Here is how it works:

 1. **Setup**: There are three doors: behind one door is a car (the prize you want), and behind the other two doors are goats (which you do not want).
 2. **Initial Choice**: You, the contestant, choose one of the three doors.
 Let's say you choose Door 1.